michaelfranzl/SalorHospitality/README.markdown

 BillGastro helps you manage your daily business in Restaurants, Bars, etc. It is real world-tested in a restaurant in Vienna (since March of 2010) and continues to be used live.
 It has eye-candy graphics and was optimized for fast entering of sales (uses lots of js, minimal http requests).
 Main Features:

-* It has detailed article management using drag-and drop
+* It has detailed article management using drag-and drop and dynamic search
 * Tables can be moved around with drag-and-drop
 * User management with roles (superuser, administrator, waiter, restaurant)
 * An XML file can be generated to display an always up-to-date menucard rendered in Macromedia Flash, for use on an external homepage.
 An example swf file is included.